 The app displays the evaluation of the current position as a byproduct of move calculations (in the units of centipawns, 1 pawn = 100 points).
 The panel shows the evaluation of each move that the computer or coach selects as a good candidate.
 The figures can be used to asses the status of the game.
 Positive numbers indicate White's advantage, negative numbers indicate Black's advantage.

-This area shows computation progress and allows stopping the computation by clicking the Stop button.
-A stopped computation can be resumed by clicking the Continue here button.
+This area shows computation progress and allows starting and stopping the computation by clicking the Start/Stop engine button.
+This button operates as follows:

 This panel shows pieces that have been captured during the game.
 Taken pieces can be shown or hidden via the View menu.

 The pieces are sorted according to their value.
 Hence, it is easy to tell the strength of each side.
 Captured pawns are shown in matching columns.
 Other taken pieces are sorted according to their value and their starting file.